Time management is one of the most important aspects in managing a project.

 The duration in this case would therefore be 5 days (30 hours of total effort divided by 6 hours / day).

-The total effort is always 30 hours, no matter if there are one, two or more people working on the project.
+The total effort is always 30 hours, no matter if there is one, two or more people working on the project.

 The concept of Schedule Padding